 This makes it ideal for making people aware of a brand or product, that previously weren’t aware.

-The specificity of that audience depends on the channel being used to deliver the message, for example, paid search advertising allows advertisers to target based on various different demographics such as age, gender, and location.
+The specificity of that audience depends on the channel being used to deliver the message, for example, paid advertising services allow advertisers to target based on various different demographics such as age, gender, and location.

-SEO on the other hand allows broader targeting options.
+SEO services on the other hand allows broader targeting options.

 This means that below the line channels are ideal for delivering highly targeted product messages to much smaller audiences that are likely to convert as a direct result of the advertising message.

 Furthermore, below-the-line advertising can be tracked much more accurately and easily than above the line.
-This means that marketers can trace the precise ROI or a particular message, or campaign, which means below-the-line advertising spend can be scrutinised.
+The data available means that marketers can trace the precise ROI or a particular message, or campaign, which means below-the-line advertising spend can be scrutinised.

 Before spending or testing without certainty, it’s important to know what will work for your business.
-We’ve aimed to showcase how ATL and BTL works when it comes to marketing and advertising, to make your decision that little bit easier.
+We’ve aimed to showcase how above the line [ATL] and below the line [BTL] works when it comes to marketing and advertising, to make your decision that little bit easier.
 Segmented into various sections, the visual compares and explores: